JacksonZ03/youtube-downloader/README.md

 Allows you to select the resolution and codec you want to download.
 (If unsure, just press enter to default to best quality).

+Downloads in mp4 format to the same directory as the script.

 # Requirements
 Install Anaconda to run this script: https://docs.anaconda.com/anaconda/install/